rolling-scopes-school/docs/docs/en/rs-school-certificate.md

 ### Minimum requirements for obtaining a certificate

 * `CoreJS Interview` score - 4+
-* Total passing score – 60% or the top score
+* Total passing score – 60% of the top score